JustinDPerkins/microGoat/WalkThrough/Orders.md

-# Dunder Mifflen Orders Exploit Walkthrough
+# Boring Paper Company: Orders Exploit Walkthrough

 This webpage is backed by a Container running in ECS as well as serving content to and from S3.
 When a upload request is made the API forwards the object to S3.
 The second feature is select content is served to the user from S3 in the case the user needs to retrieve an object.